germainetan/germainetan/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a student with a strong passion for databases and a keen interest in tackling complex backend challenges.
-Currently on a learning journey, I'm eager to contribute and explore the fascinating world of backend development.
+I'm eager to contribute and explore the fascinating world of backend development.
 Let's connect and learn together!

 <div align=center>
 <a href="https://www.linkedin.com/in/germaine-tan-109531173/"><img src="/img/linkedin.png" alt="linkedin" style="width:42px;height:42px;"></a>